GianmarcoBordin/MACC_PROJECT/README.md

 ## Usage

 1. Open the app and sign in with your Firebase account.
-2. Use the camera to search for nearby skins on the map.
+2. Use the map to search nearby skin and other players.
 3. Capture a skin when you are close enough.
 4. Engage in multiplayer battles with other users.
 5. Enjoy the game and explore various skins and features.